chaplinjs/chaplin/docs/chaplin.application.md

-Instead, the `initialize` method of your derived class must initialize the core modules by calling the `initRouter`, `initDispatcher`, `initLayout` and `initMediator` methods and then initiating navigation with `startRouting`.
+Instead, the `initialize` method of your derived class must initialize the core modules by calling the `initRouter`, `initDispatcher`, `initLayout` and `initMediator` methods and then initiating navigation with `start`.
 For more details on proper initialization, see the original implementation in `Chaplin.Application`.